 Philosophy has been a part of Christianity since its earliest days, and theistic philosophy predates Christianity by thousands of years.
 But Christians today often don't realize or are skeptical of all that philosophy can offer them.

-In Part 1 of the book, author Dolores G. Morris explains why Christians should read and study philosophy.
-She begins with a helpful historical overview of Christian philosophy from the church fathers to contemporary philosophers and then introduces the basic resources of philosophical reasoning: the role and aim of reason, distinctions between truth and reason and provability, and learning to read like a philosopher.
+In Part 1, author Dolores G. Morris explains why Christians should read and study philosophy.
+She begins with a historical overview of Christian philosophy from the church fathers to contemporary philosophers and then introduces the basic resources of philosophical reasoning: the role and aim of reason, distinctions between truth and reason and provability, and learning to read like a philosopher.
 These chapters address three foundational questions:

 - What is philosophy?

 - How should a Christian study philosophy?